 So when considering adding BTMs to your fleet of self-service devices, advice from a seasoned vendor can be invaluable.

-KIOSK Information Systems, for example, has extensive experience with financial services platforms, with a long history of success in high-volume nationwide deployments.
-The company already has hundreds of BTMs in the field earning money for their operators.
+Kiosk machine manufacturer KIOSK Information Systems, for example, has extensive experience with financial services platforms, with a long history of success in high-volume nationwide deployments.
+The company already has hundreds of kiosk machines in the field earning money for their operators.

 KIOSK has adopted several best practices when it comes to simplifying BTM deployment and operation.
 The company has a modular approach to hardware/software integration, providing a “hardware integration module” that more readily enables the software integration to the hardware’s components thereby accelerating development time.
 One KIOSK customer reported that using the HIM resulted in a 50% reduction in deployment costs and an equal reduction in time to market.